 Bem Vindo ~ 欢迎 ~ Bienvenue ~ Willkommen ~ हार्दिक स्वागत ~ Benvenuto ~ 환영 ~ Bienvenido *

 Phillip De Leon teaches undergraduate and graduate courses in adaptive filtering, advanced linear systems, digital speech processing, DSP, embedded DSP, mobile application development (iOS), pattern recognition and machine learning, and signals and systems.
 He has supervised the research of over 35 graduate students.
-His research has been supported by federal (Air Force Research Laboratories, Army Research Laboratory, National Geospatial-Intelligence Agency, NASA) and industry grants.
-He has published over 70 papers in international journals and conferences and has four U.S. Patents.
+His research has been supported by federal agencies (Air Force Research Laboratories, Army Research Laboratory, National Geospatial-Intelligence Agency, NASA), Sandia National Laboratories, and industry.
+He has published over 75 papers in international journals and conferences and has six U.S. Patents.
 His research interests include machine learning, speech signal processing, and time-frequency analysis.

 Phillip De Leon was the recipient of the Paul W. and Valerie Klipsch Distinguished Professorship (2015), John and Tome Nakayama Professorship in Engineering for Teaching Excellence (2012 – 2015); Foreman Faculty Excellence Award (2014); Bromilow Award for Research (2010); and a Fulbright Faculty Scholar Award from the United States Department of State (2008).
 He is a member of Eta Kappa Nu and Pi Mu Epsilon honor societies.

 * in the languages of current and former students–English, Portuguese (Brazil), Chinese, French, German, Hindi, Italian, Korean, and Spanish.